JamesMGreene/gh-cover-letter/GITHUB-TODO.md

    does not have its Issues feature enabled [yet].
  - Consider providing a way to integrate a [CLA][wiki/cla] check into the PR submission process.
-While many projects will not need this functionality, there are definitely some biggers projects/organizations (e.g. jQuery, Dojo, etc.) that I'm sure would appreciate this feature.
+While many projects will not need this functionality, there are definitely some larger projects/organizations (e.g. jQuery, Dojo, etc.) that I'm sure would appreciate this feature.
  - I love GitHub's auto-merge functionality for PRs that don't have any merge conflicts.
 However, I very much dislike the commit that it generates as, although it does honor the PR contributor's commit in the history, it adds a second commit for the merge: